port-labs/migrateOrganization/README.md

 # Migrate Organization
-This repository is for a script used to migrate Port's organizations During this tutorial, we will use the terms "old" and "new.
-Old represents the organization you are migrating from, and new represents the organizaiton you are migrating to
+This repository is for a script used to migrate Port's organizations.

+During this tutorial, we will use the terms "old" and "new".
+Old represents the organization you are migrating from, and new represents the organizaiton you are migrating to.

 # How to use
 In order to use, run in your terminal the following commands: